tmtsoftware/esw/docs/src/main/index.md

 @@@ note {title="What is in ESW Phase 1 Release 1?" }

-The first development phase of ESW has focused on the Sequence Component, Sequencer, and Scripts.
+The first development phase of ESW Phase 1 has focused on the Sequence Component, Sequencer, and Scripts.
 The goal is to get feedback to guide further development in these areas.
 Additionally, the ESW Gateway is provided for testing.
 The Gateway provides CSW services focused on the needs of user interfaces.